-From bone broth to grass-fed dairy, trends which start in the natural food market have the potential to move to the mainstream faster than ever before as conventional retailers seek to get a bigger slice of the action in natural and organic foods, says a new report from investment banking firm Silverwood Partners.
+From bone broth to grass-fed dairy, trends which start in the natural food and beverages market have the potential to move to the mainstream faster than ever before as conventional retailers seek to get a bigger slice of the action in natural and organic foods.
+This says a new report from investment banking firm Silverwood Partners.

 - LOCAL PRODUCE: A sizeable amount of investment capital has recently been pumped into companies offering consumers new ways to access fresh, local produce, from MightyVine and BrightFarms to AeroFarms.